zmoshansky/elastic-dsl/README.md

 Once this has a bit more meat to it, I plan on submitting it to [elastic-search][1].

+**!!
+Warning !!**  This is under active development and I don't promise a stable API pre v 0.1.0 (Sorry Semantic Versioning, but you're on a time out)

 ## Installation

 Add this line to your application's Gemfile: